-Field o of Conc entration Courses Cre dit Hours
+Field o of Conc centration CoursesCredit Hours

 CAR 111 Construction Basics 3

 CAR 112 Floors, Walls, Site Preparation 3

 CAR 113 Floors, Walls, Site Prep Lab 3

-CAR 114 Introduction to Carpentry Tools and Materia als 3
+CAR 114 Introduction to Carpentry Tools and Materials 3

 CAR 124 Wall and Floor Specialties 3

 CAR 131 Roof and Ceiling Systems 3

 CAR 132 Interior and Exterior Finishing 3

 CAR 133 Roof and Ceiling Systems Lab 3

 CAR 215 Special Projects in Carpentry 3

 Total Credits for Short Certificate 27

-CHILD DEVELOPMENT (CHD)
+CHILD DEVELOPMENT (CHD) (Wallace and Sparks Campuses)

-The Child Development programs are offered to prepare students for employment in the field of early care and education.
+The Child Development program prepares students for employment in the field of early care and education.
 The program is designed to provide students with skills and knowledge to work effectively with young children and families.
 Graduates may be employed as administrators in private preschool programs; as teachers in state prekindergarten programs, preschool programs, Head Start and Early Head Start programs; or as aides in public school systems.